synzen/prompt-anything/README.md

 ## Testing

-Unit testing is straightforward since every series of responses is built up from individual phases of functions that can be exported for testing.
+Unit testing is straightforward since the tree of responses is built up from individual phases (or nodes) represented by functions that can be exported for testing.

 Integration testing still needs to be more robust.
 As of now (using the previous example), a trivial test could be:
 ```ts